Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Introduction

 \section{Introduction}

-Micro-swimmers are microscopic organisms with the ability to move in a fluid environment, as seen in sperm cells, bacteria, and other similar entities.
+Microswimmers are microscopic organisms with the ability to move in a fluid environment, as seen in sperm cells, bacteria, and other similar entities.
 Understanding and improving their performance, including their swimming mechanisms and shapes, is a current research focus.
-This knowledge can be applied to the design of micro-robots with a wide range of applications, such as delivering drugs to specific target locations in medicine \cite{review_robots_medical_2019, medical_robots_cancer_2020}.\\
+This knowledge can be applied to the design of microrobots with a wide range of applications, such as delivering drugs to specific target locations in medicine \cite{review_robots_medical_2019, medical_robots_cancer_2020}.\\

-Because of their small size, micro-swimmers operate at low Reynolds numbers, within the Stokes regime.
-As explained by Purcell in the \textit{Scallop Theorem}, swimmers performing reciprocal motion do not produce any net displacement at low Reynolds numbers, where viscous forces dominate over inertial forces \cite{purcell}.
-Helical flagella allow non-invariant deformation under time-reversal symmetry, enabling displacement.
+Because of their small size, microswimmers operate at low Reynolds numbers, within the Stokes regime.
+As explained by Purcell in the \textit{scallop theorem}, swimmers performing reciprocal motion do not produce any net displacement at low Reynolds numbers, where viscous forces dominate over inertial forces \cite{purcell}.
+Helical flagella allow noninvariant deformation under time-reversal symmetry, enabling displacement.
 This swimming mechanism is exemplified by the \textit{Escherichia Coli} bacterium, which naturally utilizes helical flagella for propulsion \cite{e_coli_2006}, or the \textit{MO-1} bacterium \cite{lefevre_M01, Zhang_M01}.
 These swimmers are also widely used in robotics because they can be easily guided by an external magnetic field \cite{Khalil2016}.
-The performance of micro-swimmers with single or dual helical flagella has been thoroughly studied, especially with ellipsoidal cell bodies, by optimizing certain parameters while keeping others fixed \cite{phan-thien_tran-cong_ramia_1987, higdon_helical_waves, two_flagella_shum}, using genetic algorithms \cite{kenta_optisperm}, or even experimentally \cite{mult_flagella_regnier}.
+The performance of microswimmers with single or dual helical flagella has been thoroughly studied, especially with ellipsoidal cell bodies, by optimizing certain parameters while keeping others fixed \cite{phan-thien_tran-cong_ramia_1987, higdon_helical_waves, two_flagella_shum}, using genetic algorithms \cite{kenta_optisperm}, or even experimentally \cite{mult_flagella_regnier}.
 With the development of Machine Learning (ML), new methods applied to these problems could yield interesting results, similar to those used in aerodynamics \cite{ml_aero_shapeopti}.\\